Case study: applying empathy to sensitive user research recruitment

-When reading the brief for the first time, my initial thought was “how I am going to approach such a sensitive topic and potentially delicate audience?”.
+When reading the brief for the first time, our initial thought was “how are we going to approach such a sensitive topic and potentially delicate audience?”.

-It’s not like I was approaching sensitive user research recruitment for the first time; I had been previously involved in research projects with sensitive groups such as people looking to file for divorce and couples going through counselling, so both myself and my colleagues knew we had the necessary experience to deal with emotional subjects.
+It’s not like we were approaching sensitive user research recruitment for the first time; we had been previously involved in research projects with sensitive groups such as people looking to file for divorce and couples going through counselling, so our team knew we had the necessary experience to deal with emotional subjects.
 However, facing this new challenge felt like a step further into this territory.

-This was the first time we were preparing to explore a project related to suicide, so I wanted to ensure that I approached the research in a sensitive and empathetic manner due to the need to involve potentially vulnerable people.
+This was the first time we were preparing to explore a project related to suicide, so we wanted to ensure that we approached the research in a sensitive and empathetic manner due to the need to involve potentially vulnerable people.
 To achieve this goal, we worked with researchers at the charity to ensure our approach was appropriate and not going to put people at further risk.

 Empathy is key

-Following our two-stage screening and our three-stage confirmation processes means our team spends a relatively long time building a relationship with each participant ahead of the research session, so I wanted to ensure that my nature was soft and empathetic from the beginning.
+Following our two-stage screening and our three-stage confirmation processes means our team spends a relatively long time building a relationship with each participant ahead of the research session, so we wanted to ensure that our communication was coming across as soft and empathetic from the beginning.

-I started by fully understanding what the client needed from this project and then worked closely with our marketing team to tweak the content that would become our first point of contact with the participants: our webpage and email.
+We started by fully understanding what the client needed from this project and then worked closely with our marketing team to tweak the content that would become our first point of contact with the participants: our landing page and email.
 We worked our way through multiple versions of our message to make sure our words made us look approachable and friendly, but also respectful.

 One of our focal points was to always make sure that people interested in taking part knew they could drop out at any stage, should they not feel comfortable.
-After all, they didn’t know me or the researcher, so we had to be prepared for them to change their minds and leave the project.
+After all, they didn’t know the team members speaking to them or the researcher, so we had to be prepared for them to change their minds and leave the project.
 It was important to keep reminding the users that they could refuse to answer any questions and that this user research study was not primarily focused on their personal experience.